1. Blog

 Expressing your dog’s anal glands

-While Wilson does not recommend routinely expressing healthy dog anal glands as a part of the grooming process, expression can provide relief once an issue is present.
+While Wilson does not recommend routinely expressing healthy dog anal glands as a part of the grooming process, manual expression can provide relief once an issue is present.
 It’s important to do so properly to avoid causing an even bigger problem.

 “Expression of the glands can cause inflammation due to the manual pressure,” she warns.
 Your dog’s anal glands should be expressed, either at the clinic or groomer, only after your veterinarian conducts a rectal exam and diagnoses an issue.